Joe Greenwood

 He played for St Helens and the Wigan Warriors in the Super League, and on loan from Wigan at the Leeds Rhinos in the top flight.
 Greenwood has also played for the Gold Coast Titans in the NRL.

 Background

 Greenwood was born in Oldham, Greater Manchester, England.

 He played his junior rugby league for the Saddleworth Rangers club.

 Career

 St Helens

 In 2014 won the Super League Championship with St Helens.

 Gold Coast Titans

 On 20 February 2017, he signed to play for the Gold Coast in the National Rugby League.

 Wigan Warriors

 He played in the 2018 Super League Grand Final victory over Warrington at Old Trafford.

 Leeds Rhinos (loan)

-On 25 February 2020, Wigan allowed Greenwood to sign a short eight-week contract with Leeds.
+On 25 February 2020, Wigan allowed Greenwood to sign a short eight-week loan with Leeds.
+On 16 March, the Rugby Football League announced the postponement all rugby league fixtures in England due to the COVID-19 pandemic, and Greenwood returned to Wigan without making an appearance for Leeds when the competition restarted in August.

 Wigan Warriors (return)

 He played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.

 Huddersfield Giants

 On 10 December 2020, it was announced that Greenwood would be joining Huddersfield on a two-year deal from the 2021 season.

 In round 2 of the 2021 Super League season, he was sent off after a dangerous high tackle in Huddersfield's 20-10 loss against the Catalans Dragons.

 On 28 May 2022, Greenwood played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

+Greenwood played 14 matches with Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+Greenwood played 14 games for Huddersfield in the 2024 Super League season as the club finished 9th for a second consecutive year.

+Greenwood played 23 matches for Huddersfield in the 2025 Super League season as the club finished 10th on the table.